 • List of other error and warning messages on page 7-2.
-Note The ese error messages can be produced by any of the tools.
-W١ nen the message is displayed the X prefixing the message number is repla
+Note These e error messages can be produced by any of the tools.

 When the message is displayed, the X prefixing the message number is replaced by the appropriate letter relating to the application.
 For example, the code X3900U, is displayed as L3900U by the linker when you have specified an unrecognized option.